Trip info

 The Annapurna Sanctuary trek is a moderate difficulty trek in the Annapurna region of Nepal.
 Likewise, with proper preparation and a moderate fitness level, trekkers can smoothly complete the trek.
 Still, trekkers with a good fitness level can also complete the trek.
 Reaching the highest elevation at 4,130m above sea level, the trek lies in the yellow zone in terms of altitude sickness.
 Moreover, the factors that add to the trek’s difficulty include steep ascent and descent sections, quite high elevations with a risk of altitude sickness, varied terrain, and a multi-day trek that involves walking for 5-6 hours daily.

-FAQs About Annapurna Sanctuary Trek
+FAQs Related to Annapurna Sanctuary Trek

 The Annapurna Sanctuary Trek is a remarkable journey through the Annapurna region that leads to the Annapurna Sanctuary, a high-altitude glacial area surrounded by some of the tallest mountain peaks.
 The trek takes through the base camp of the world’s tenth-highest peak, Mount Annapurna.